Carey Means

-Carey Means (born December 4, 1966) is an American voice and stage actor best known for playing Frylock on the Adult Swim show Aqua Teen Hunger Force, and Thundercleese on The Brak Show.
-He has also performed in several theatrical musicals and plays, including South Pacific, Two Trains Running, A Soldier's Play, and Waiting for Godot.
+Carey Means (born December 4, 1966) is an American voice and stage actor best known for playing Frylock on the Adult Swim animated series Aqua Teen Hunger Force, and Thundercleese on The Brak Show.
+He has also performed in various theatrical musicals and plays, including South Pacific, Two Trains Running, A Soldier's Play, and Waiting for Godot.
 He provided the voice of Jonah Bishop on the Nickelodeon series Welcome to the Wayne.

 Personal life

 Means was raised in St. Louis, Missouri, and is a graduate of Lincoln University in Jefferson City, Missouri with a degree for B.S.
 Fine Arts/Vocal Music.

-He is trained in many dialects, Australian, British, German, Italian, Celtic, Jamaican, Hispanic, South African, South Mississippian, New York, Asian, French, and West Indian Ocean.

-He currently lives in Atlanta, Georgia with his wife Leah Means.

-On March 31, 2022, Means' wife announced that he had been hospitalized with congestive heart failure.
+He currently lives in Atlanta, Georgia with his wife Leah.
+In a 2017 interview with Forbes magazine, Means admitted that he was working a day job as a dishwasher in order to make ends meet.
+On March 31, 2022, his wife announced that Means had been hospitalized with congestive heart failure.
+In June 2026, Means revealed that he and his wife were facing homelessness and asked for fans to donate.